nalcorg/nalcorg/docs/correspondence.md

 ### Review Correspondence Details
 <kbd>![review-correspondence-details](img/NALC/Executive/2.png)</kbd>

-Here you can see the Correspondence Details form page, with textboxes for Subject and Issue, a dropdown for Category, and date pickers for Received, Letter Dated, and Deadline dates
+Here you can see the Correspondence Details form page, with text boxes for Subject and Issue, a dropdown for Category, and date pickers for Received, Letter Dated, and Deadline dates

 You can also see the Executive Comments box -- here, you can enter feedback and instructions if you would like to return this Correspondence to the Assignee for further processing -- you can return to this screen at a later time to enter comments, if necessary

-To further review this Correspondence, click the right arrow to progress to Actions
+To further review this Correspondence, click the right arrow to progress to Sender Information

 ### Review Sender Information
 <kbd>![review-sender-information](img/NALC/Executive/3.png)</kbd>

 Here you can see the fields for the Sender: Sender Name, Street Address, City, State, Zipcode, and Branch

-Click the right arrow to progress to Linked Correspondences
+Click the right arrow to progress to Actions

 ### Review Correspondence Actions
 <kbd>![review-actions](img/NALC/Executive/4.png)</kbd>